 - Painful bruises that form easily after you bump a body area

 How is hemophilia diagnosed?

-- Your caregiver will ask you about health problems that you have had in the past and have now.
+- Your healthcare provider will ask you about health problems that you have had in the past and have now.
 He will want to know when and how bleeding occurs.
 He will also need to know if other members of your family have hemophilia or other bleeding problems.
 You will need to have your blood tested.
 The type and amount of clotting factor in your blood will be checked.
-Your caregiver will also test how well your clotting factors and platelets work.
+Your healthcare provider will also test how well your clotting factors and platelets work.
 You will need to have blood tests more than once since clotting factors change over time.

 How is hemophilia treated?

 There is no cure for hemophilia.
 Treatment is based on the type you have and on your symptoms.
 Treatment is given to improve clotting: